CDCgov/cfa_azure/docs/automation_README.md

 The experiment config will have the following additional section and keys:
 - [experiment]
-    - base_cmd: the full docker command for executing the tasks, including some indication of how the variables should be included.
+    - base_cmd: the full docker command for executing the tasks, including some indication of how the variables should be included, if applicable.
 This usually entails a flag or argument.
 See the example for more details.
     - the variable names along with their list of possible values.
 See the example for more details.
-Note that the order matters.
-For example, if you have variables `input` and `num` listed in that order in the config file, the values for `input` will be put into the {0} spot in the base_cmd and the values for `num` will be put into the {1} spot.
-Each variable should be on its own line in the form `var_name=[val1, val2, ...]`.
+    - exp_yaml: path to the experiment yaml file if not using variable names.
+This will create tasks based on the base_cmd and the yaml file.
+See example for more details.

 The task config will have the following additional section(s) and keys:
 - [[task]]